Let prospective employers know that you can speak the lingo!

 Be honest about your skills

 Are you telling a white lie?
 When it comes to language skills, you need to be 100% honest about your ability.
-If you say you can read and write in a specific language, you might well be put to the test.
+If you say you can read and write in a specific language, you might well be put to the test at the interview.
 Don't over-exaggerate what you can do here, as you might be caught out when the interviewer happens to be fluent in Danish as well and starts gabbling away and you haven't got a clue what they're saying!

 Keep up to date

 Learning a language is a lot like riding a bike.
 If you don't use it, you lose it - but you can soon regain that skill.
 When you're proficient in a specific language, make sure you keep those skills up to date by testing yourself regularly and speaking to someone else with a similar level to you.

 Show off your skills

-When it comes to formatting your CV, be sure to show off your language skills front and centre if it's part of the job description.
-Keep in mind that speaking a second language is a huge selling point for a lot of recruiters, so it's often worth mentioning even if not a job requirement.
+When it comes to formatting your CV, be sure to show off your language skills, making sure they're front and centre, particularly if they're part of the job description.
+Keep in mind that speaking a second language is a huge selling point for a lot of recruiters, so it's often worth mentioning even if it isn't a job requirement.

 If you can speak multiple languages, let the world know about it!
 Your CV is the perfect place to show off this skill set and win more job opportunities.
-Within this guide, we've taken a look at how you can list them on your CV the right way.
-Why not revamp it now and add these awesome skills to it?
+Within this guide, we've taken a look at how you can list them on your CV… the right way.
+Why not revamp your CV now, and add these awesome skills to it?

 Looking for a new job where you can use your language proficiency?
 Check out TopCV's free CV review and get ahead of the crowd today!